And you’re off! Five tips to a successful start at university

 4. Strike a balance

-During the first few weeks at university, you will probably focus on meeting new people, socialising and generally familiarising yourself with your new environment and your course of study.
+During the first few weeks at university, you will probably focus on meeting new people through classes and Blackboard, our virtual learning environment, and generally familiarising yourself with your new environment and your course of study.

-Although lectures and seminars will be well underway, you may not yet feel fully engaged in the studying process.
+Although classes will be well underway, you may not yet feel fully engaged in the studying process.
 We recognise that new students, whatever their age and course, experience a period of adjustment.
 It is important to find a right balance between study and other commitments.
+This balance is even more important during the Covid-19 pandemic when personal contact has to be limited.
+Take opportunities to interact online and in person when you can, and don’t be shy to say if you are finding things a bit strange – you are not alone!

 Juggling your commitments

 For some students, the balance is about adapting to a new routine between university life and family commitments and/or paid employment.
-Make sure you plan in time to review your notes, visit the library, complete your coursework as well as socialising and fitting in all your other activities.
+Make sure you plan in time to review your notes, visit the library online, complete your coursework as well as socialising and fitting in all your other activities.

 Looking for a part-time job to boost your finances?